Marketcircle/AXElements/README.markdown

 ## Test Suite

 The nature of this library requires that the tests take over your computer while they run.
 The tests aren't programmed to do anything destructive, but if you interfere with them something could go wrong.

+First you need to build the test fixture, which you can do by running `macrake fixture`.
+Then you can run the tests by running `macrake test`.

 ## Road Map